metrorailings/OwlBlog/content/posts/2021-playoffs-divisional-round-insights.md

 ## Bills @ Chiefs

 Will be worth watching the Bills defense line to see if any of their players can generate some impactful plays.

+It's a little concerning watching the Chiefs resort to Mahomes running the ball on multiple occasions in the first drive to generate any production.